isomerpages/moht-healthyprecincts/_about/About MOHT/MOHT.md

 description: ""
 third_nav_title: About MOHT
 ---
-**MOH Office for Healthcare Transformation (MOHT)** is an MOH unit with a mission to shape the future of healthcare in Singapore.
+**MOH Office for Healthcare Transformation (MOHT)** is an agile unit with the mandate to take an experimental and evidence-based approach to redesigning healthcare in Singapore.
+MOHT helps to drive the reshaping of our health system at this time of challenge and opportunity that focuses on longer-term areas with the potential to fundamental changes in the way we promote health and deliver care.

 ##### ***Our Approach***